reactvienna/video-recording-setup/README.md

 ## Wrapping up after the event

-After an successful event copy the videos from the SD to your computer.
+After a successful event copy the videos from the SD to your computer.
 Once you have done that please remove all your videos for the next person to use it.
 Please make sure that all batteries (camera, mic sender & receiver) are fully charged before you leave.

 ## Pro Tips